-Written by Bill Hammond Virtualization can serve a number of valuable purposes in IT departments, but exactly what is virtualization?
+Virtualization can serve a number of valuable purposes in IT departments, but exactly what is virtualization?

 There are at least two definitions of the term.
 Server virtualization allows multiple logical servers--possibly using different operating systems--to run on a single physical machine.
 On IBM Power Systems, server virtualization services are provided primarily through PowerVM.
 Its hypervisor can run multiple instances of IBM i, AIX, and Linux in separate partitions on a single physical system.

 The PowerVM hypervisor is a "type 1" hypervisor, meaning that it runs directly on the hardware.
 This makes it more efficient than type 2 hypervisors, which run under another operating system.

 The hypervisor isolates the operation of the various virtual server partitions.
 As a result, if one partition crashes, the others are unaffected.

 The Micro-Partitioning feature of PowerVM allocates resources, including fractional portions of processors, among partitions, allowing up to 10 partitions for each processor core.
 Thus, for example, a four-core system can run up to 40 partitions, and an IBM Power 570 with 16 installed processors can run as many as 160 separate virtual server partitions.

 The other definition of virtualization refers to resource virtualization, which either amalgamates or subdivides resources, such as storage, and makes them available to physical or logical servers as if they were the servers' dedicated resources.

 There are a few technologies that can be used to virtualize storage.
 For example, an Independent Auxiliary Storage Pool (IASP) is a collection of disks that allows you to "vary on" or "vary off" systems independent of any other storage attached to a system.
 Thus, an IASP can be switched between servers if necessary.